closemarketing/duplicate-publish-multisite/readme.txt

 == Developers ==

 == Changelog =
+= 1.6.2 =
+*	 Fix: loads only first 100 sites to publish.

 = 1.6.1 =
 *	 Fix: sites to publish list order alphabetical and prevents errors.